From the time zero turn mowers hit the market in 1965 they have not been the best on hills.

-The Excel Hustler company brought these mowers to market and since then there have been many other manufacturers that have develop their own zero turn lawn mower.
-Not one manufacturer can claim it has a mower that is good to operate on hills.
+The Excel Hustler company brought these mowers to market and since then there have been many other manufacturers that have developed their own zero-turn lawn mowers.

 That along with drive systems that aren’t powerful enough to keep one side of the mower driving correctly when all weight shifts to one side.

-Zero turn mowers are not good on hills.
-Performance can be improved on slopes not greater than 15 degrees by using a wide turf tire, reducing tire air pressure, avoiding wet conditions and not over running the hydraulic system.
+Zero-turn mowers are not good on hills.
+Performance can be improved on slopes not greater than 15 degrees by using a wide turf tire, reducing tire air pressure, avoiding wet conditions, and not overrunning the hydraulic system.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

 Tips to Run Your Zero Turn on Slopes

 Use the Correct Zero Turn Drive Tires

 If you have a slight incline a zero turn isn’t too bad to operate, but it can still slip down the hill with the drive times.
 Some manufacturers place tires on the rear of the mower with more of a squire edge to them so it holds the hill better.